SirajArMVT/experiments/README.md

         typeof(CustomResourceManagerStringLocalizerFactory),
         ServiceLifetime.Singleton));

-and now both of my previous not working examples work, that is both IHtmlLocalizer<FooController> and IHtmlLocalizer<SomeWebLib.CommonResources> now localize string using the corresponding resx files from the web app Resources folder.
+and now both of my previous not working examples work, that is both IHtmlLocalizer<FooController> and IHtmlLocalizer<SomeWebLib.CommonResources> now localize strings using the corresponding resx files from the web app Resources folder.

-I have commented out the line in Startup.cs that adds my custom StringLocalizerFactory so that the problem can be seen.
+I have commented out the line in Startup.cs that adds my custom StringLocalizerFactory so that the problem can be seen even though I have found a solution or workaround.

 I'm waiting to find out if the asp.net team views this as a bug or not.
 I don't know if they intend us to use the same technique for localizing a controller that lives in a classlibrary or not.